 17. Yoga and Meditation

 Yoga has become an important factor for a healthy life.
 It is believed to evolve from the eastern Hindu philosophy.
 The ‘Eight Fold Path of Yoga’ is the popular postures (Aasan) that deal with the body, mind and soul such as Yama (self restraint), Niyama (self observance), Pranayama (breathing techniques), Pratyahara (withdrawal of the senses), Dharana (concentration), Dhyana (meditation) and Samaadhi (identification with pure consciousness).
 Likewise, meditation is gaining immense popularity in the last decades.
 There are some really good meditation centers in and around Kathmandu.
+Additionally, Yoga tour packages are now motivating travellers to Nepal.

 18. Volunteering Opportunities